 Preserve your computing environment

 Your analysis was done with specific versions of the program used (e.g. R 4.4.3) but also of all the packages involved, as well as the specifications of the Operating System (OS) that was used.
-The good use is that there are tools to let you systematically capture this information.
+The good news is that there are tools to help you systematically capture this information.

 In R: